 7. At this point, we are ready to import the CAD the geometry that was created using the SolidWorks CAD design tool.
 In the Geometry toolbar, click Import, as shown below (be sure to select the right unit system, “mm” in this example):

 NOTE: For transferring CAD files (for large assembly simulations), use FileZilla (free download from the web).
 Use your NIMBIX username and your API key from the web portal to access your account.
-If you need a refresher on FileZilla, click here.
+If you need a refresher on FileZilla, click here and scroll half way down the article.

 8. Browse in the “data” folder the CAD file that you transferred using FileZilla and load it.